 Patients with osteoarthritis find it difficult to perform even the most tedious everyday tasks—let alone exercising.
-However, exercising is very important for such patients as it improves the health of their joints, keeps their weight in check, and improves general well being.
+However, orthopedic surgeons that exercising is very important for such patients as it improves the health of their joints, keeps their weight in check, and improves general well being.
 So, how should such patients go about exercising in a way that’s both safe and painless?
 Read on to find out.

-1-Protect your joints:
+1- Protect your joints:

 Well, first and foremost, protect your joints against injury and there are multiple ways to do this.
 Keep the impact of the exercises low so that your joints can move without stress.
 Elliptical machines and stationary cycles are a great way to start.